 Does anyone know if these methods (gum/sealed containers/freezer) will get rid of a severe infestation, or should I just throw everything away?
 These guys are EVERYHWERE!!!
 And I have already had to throw out my blender and hand mixer because the made cocoons way up in them.

 i have a guinea pig and the moths started showing up in the food i put it in a container and the moths don't get in there but they still get in the food the guinea pig eats!

 I work in a warehouse that stores beans and freeze dried items.
 We use to have a problem with moths in things but we put bay leaves up and it did miracles.
-We also put our beans in the freezer for 72 hrs. when they first come in, simply because who knows where the bags were stored before they came to us.

 What advice do you have for finally getting rid of these meal moths.
 They are everywhere.
 Just when I think I have conquered them, I find more.
 I had taken everything out of the cupboard and thrown away anything they might infect.
 I've washed down the cupboards with vinegar, bleach & hot soapy water and nothing keeps them from coming back.
 I've even tried the gum and bay leaves.
 I am almost ready to move and leave them behind.
 Any help?

 I have had this problem for 5 years!
 Finally someone told me they might be in heating pads (those made with beans, corn, rice) and they are almost gone!

 Like most of you I have tried all of the suggestions you all have to offer.
 Believe me nothing has worked, Just when you think you have gotten it under control, along comes a moths flying by the TV set.
 I did purchase the meal traps.I have even seen them fly right by them as if laughing hahaha do you think this fools me.